Skip to content

 Light on the Horizon - Finding Hope Again after the Death of a Spouse, by Leslie J. Thompson

-Renew your faith in the wake of grief with Light on the Horizon, available on Amazon and at major book retailers.
+Renew your faith after the death of a spouse with Light on the Horizon, available on Amazon and at major book retailers.

 Check out my inspirational videos on YouTube at OutoftheHerd